mbarzegary/mbarzegary.github.io/usefulbooks.md

 ## Machine Learning

 * [Mastering Machine Learning with Python in Six Steps](https://github.com/mbarzegary/mastering-ml-w-python-in-six-steps): A collection of Jupyter notebooks to jump-start learning the basics of Machine Learning.

+* [Introduction to Linear Algebra for Applied Machine Learning with Python](https://pabloinsente.github.io/intro-linear-algebra): The best  applied introduction to the basics of linear algebra in Python I've ever seen.